-2025 Brand of the Year: It’s Not A.I., It’s You
+2025 Brand of the Year: It’s Not AI, It’s You

 Source: Photo by Immo Wegmann on Unsplash